 On May 7, 2014, the Company adopted a Deferred Share Unit ("DSU") Plan (the "DSU Plan") which enables the Company to provide Board directors and key officers and employees designated by the Board with phantom share units to enhance the Company's ability to attract and retain individuals with the right combination of skills and experience to serve on the Company's Board or as Company's executives.
-DSUs vest entirely at their date of grant (with the exception of the 400,000 DSUs granted to the Company's CEO on March 2, 2016 which vested on March 2, 2019) and become payable in cash upon termination of services of a director, designated officer or employee with the Company.
+Unless the Board of Directors decides otherwise at its sole discretion, DSUs vest entirely at their date of grant and become payable in cash upon termination of services of a director, or termination of employment of an officer or employee.
 The amount of cash payout is equal to the volume weighted average trading price of the common shares of the Company on the TSX of the twenty (20) trading days immediately preceding the date of payment of the DSU.

-For the year ended December 31, 2021, the Company granted 220,073 DSUs (2020 - 289,454) and 650,000 DSUs were paid (2020 - 318,939).
-As at December 31, 2021, 1,574,968 DSUs were outstanding (2020 - 2,004,895).
+For the year ended December 31, 2022, the Company granted 476,152 DSUs (2021 - 220,073) and 348,277 DSUs were paid (2021 - 650,000).
+As at December 31, 2022, 1,702,843 DSUs were outstanding (2021 - 1,574,968).